mohamedshehabeldean/online-high-speed-Train-Ticket-Reservation/README.md

 # online-high-speed-Train-Ticket-Reservation
-wirefram of online high  speed Train Ticket Reservation system using Balsamiq the design of this system follow Eight Golden Role
+this project is a wirefram of online high  speed Train Ticket Reservation system using Balsamiq the design of this system follow Eight Golden Role
 ## the Eight Golden Rule
 1. Strive for consistency.